sydibyd/SQL/README.md

+## Writing complex Query, using Subqueries, JOIN, and CASE statments
-## Capstone project | From Google Data Analytics professionnal certificate
+### From Google Data Analytics professionnal certificate | Capstone project
 Edited: 2022/07/26
-Saeid SHARIFY
+By Saeid SHARIFY

-### The project goal
+### The project goal:
-To identify what percentage of the company's total orders are been fulfilled by each warehouse.
+Write a query to identify what percentage of the company's total orders are been fulfilled by each warehouse.
-**Writing complex Query, using Subqueries, JOIN, and CASE statments.**

 #### Two .csv datasets are used for manipulation in this example: